zowe/zowe-install-test/README.md

 Run `npm install` to install dependencies.

-### Requirements For E2E UI Test
+### Prerequisite For E2E UI Test

 By default, E2E UI test cases are launched by Selenium with Firefox driver.
 If you run test cases on your local, you need Firefox installed.

 The existing test cases are tested on Firefox v61.0.2 which is pre-installed in Jenkins Docker Slaves.
-I also tested them on v60.2.1 manually.
+In theory, the e2e test cases should be able to run on Firefox v53 and above.

 ### Start Test